visit-dav/visit/docs/SphynxDocs/Contributing/index.rst

 Sphinx supports a variety of mechanisms for defining tables.
-The conversion tool used to convert this documentation from its original OpenOffice format converted all tables to the *grid* style of table which is kinda sorta like ascii-art.
+The conversion tool used to convert this documentation from its original OpenOffice format converted all tables to the *grid* style of table which is kinda sorta like ascii art.
 Large tables can result in individual lines that span many widths of the editor window.
 It is combersome to deal with but rich in capabilities.

 .. _contributing_math: